 If it’s your first time in SoCal, a visit to Hollywood is a must.
 LA has long been associated with the television and film industry and hosts several iconic attractions including the Hollywood Walk of Fame and the Sunset Strip.

 If the kids are tagging along, a trip to Anaheim is essential, as it’s home to Disneyland Resort.

-If you’re glamping Southern California, consider Joshua Tree National Park, one of the most popular national parks in the region.
+If you’re glamping in Southern California, consider Joshua Tree National Park, one of the most popular national parks in the region.
 For hiking, backpacking, and biking, Death Valley National Park has plenty to offer.

 Palm Springs is home to some of the best Southern California golf courses, with lots of luxury hotels and resorts, stunning midcentury modern architecture, hiking trails, and a fantastic culinary scene.

 TIP: Accommodations can be expensive in California, regardless if it’s the North or South.
 Take advantage of online booking services and travel deals from Booking.com, Airbnb, Kayak Hotels, Amex Platinum, and Marriot Bonvoy.